Beautiful Ruins in the Heart of the English Countryside

 Kenilworth Castle History

 In 1563 Queen Elisabeth I bestowed the castle to Robert Dudley, the Earl of Leicester.
 It is thought that the Queen wanted to marry Dudley however after the suspicious death of his wife his reputation had been ruined.
-Queen Elisabeth visited Dudley many times at Kenilworth Castle, however her final visit in 1575 lasted 19 days and cost Dudley so much that it almost bankrupted him. legend has it that the pageantry and splendor eclipsed anything else before seen in England.
+Queen Elisabeth visited Dudley many times at Kenilworth Castle, however her final visit in 1575 lasted 19 days and cost Dudley so much that it almost bankrupted him.
+Legend has it that the pageantry and splendour eclipsed anything else before seen in England.
 The festivities are believed to have been the inspiration for Shakespeare’s A Midsummer Night’s Dream.

 In 1649 the castle, like many others at the time were deliberately destroyed by parliamentary forces and after the civil war it was abandoned.
 However today you can still get a sense of what the castle was like in its heyday.

-Kenilworth Castle: Things To See And Do:
+Kenilworth Castle: Things to See and Do: